shiftkey/blog/_posts/2010-10-23-ioc-tips-autofac-factory-adapters.md

 What about those unit tests?
 -----------------------------

 What if we need to use the mock object in a unit test - to raise events or stub methods?
-We can’t track them if we use the function defined above...
+We can't track them if we use the function defined above...

 As our existing tests relied on verifying the messages displayed using ITimer instances, I wrote a custom function to mimic the function behaviour and support the unit tests.